 If the first letter of the callsign you enter is an exclamation point, DXKeeper assumes that you are logging a CQ, an unsuccessful call, a test, or some other transmission that you wish to record but does not represent a QSO.
 Such log entries are not assigned a DXCC prefix, do not initiate a Callbook database lookup, and are not included in award tracking statistics.

-Double-clicking or striking the Enter key in the grid textbox updates DXView's display to show the specified grid square as its current position.
-Depressing the CTRL key while double-clicking the Grid textbox updates DXView's display and rotates the antenna to the short-path heading; depressing the ALT key while double-clicking the Grid textbox updates DXView's display and rotates the antenna to the long-path heading.
+Double-clicking or striking the Enter key in the Grid 1 textbox updates DXView's display to show the specified grid square as its current position.
+Depressing the CTRL key while double-clicking the Grid 1 textbox updates DXView's display and rotates the antenna to the short-path heading; depressing the ALT key while double-clicking the Grid 1 textbox updates DXView's display and rotates the antenna to the long-path heading.

-Clicking the Begin button, entering a received signal report in the RST rcvd field with the Set QSO start when RST Rcvd box is checked, striking Alt-B in any Capture window field, or striking CTRL-B in any Capture window field
+Clicking the Begin button, striking Alt-B in any Capture window field, or striking CTRL-B in any Capture window field

 Clicking the End button or striking CTRL-E in any Capture window item